 THE BERMUDA EXPERIENCE ON THE USE OF INCINERATOR

 Now, let’s talk about Bermuda.
-Last September, I visited Bermuda and my interest about the use of incinerator in the solid waste management was once again awakened because of my curiosity at the huge number of tourists and residents living in Bermuda and the garbage or waste that they generate.
+Last September, I visited Bermuda and my interest in the use of incinerator in solid waste management was once again awakened because of my curiosity at the huge number of tourists and residents living in Bermuda and the garbage or waste that they generate.

 Bermuda has a small land area left that using it for landfill may not be a good idea, much more sustainable with the growing tonnage of garbage generated every month.
 I also learned that Bermuda has no choice but to go for Incinerator.

-Photo shows the neatly sealed black bags containing garbage from a local store at the Royal Naval Dockyard, Bermuda.
+The photo shows the neatly sealed black bags containing garbage from a local store at the Royal Naval Dockyard, Bermuda.
 Photos below show the world-famous Horseshoe Bay Beach and its pink sand.
 During high season, millions of tourists visit Bermuda.
-On the regular basis, about 600,000 tourists visit the island each year.
+On a regular basis, about 600,000 tourists visit the island each year.

 In 1987, the Government of Bermuda engaged the company the Von Roll Ltd., of Switzerland to study and design a waste treatment facility for the island which included the design and construction of the incinerator.
 Bermuda constructed the Tynes Bay Waste Treatment Facility at the cost of $70 Million.
 It has been in operation beginning October 27, 1994.

-For me, this on-going program of the Bermudian Government is one of the Best Practices as far as the use of Incinerator is concerned.
-Earthniversity is therefore, sharing this story to our readers and followers worldwide.
+For me, this on-going program of the Bermudian Government is one of the Best Practices as far as the use of the Incinerator is concerned.
+Earthniversity is, therefore, sharing this story with our readers and followers worldwide.
 More specifically those who are government officials, urban and development planners, environmentalists and stakeholders in the Philippines and other parts of the world who can learn from the Bermudian Experience.